go-playground/cache/README.md

 ### Thread Safety

-These caches have the option of being built with no locking, allowing fine grained control of locking scemantics for the caller, and an auto locking option, for when fine grained control is not required.
+These caches have the option of being built with no locking and auto locking guarded via a mutex.

-When to control your own locking scemantics:
+When to use the no locking option:

-- No additional overhead if not needed.
+- For single threaded code.
-- If one or more operations are desired to be done at once, which allows caller/locker/user to choose the locking strategy that best suits them. eg. can lock and do two gets and a set before unlocking.
+- When you wish control your own locking semantics.

 When to use auto locking:
-- When only one operation will ever be done at once eg. Get, Set, Remove, ...
+- Ease of use, but still the ability to perform multiple operations using the LockGuard.

 #### License